 Author's Saving Throw: Mario Kart Wii got released in Europe first.
 This is most likely in order to make up for Nintendo's earlier announcement they would release Super Smash Bros.
 Brawl in June 27, 2008, that is, three and a half months after North America's March 9, 2008.

-Waluigi's Pinball is regarded as one of the better courses.
+Waluigi Pinball and Koopa Cape are regarded as some of the better courses.

 Breather Level: Mario Kart 64's Rainbow Road, unlike the tracks before it and its Super Mario Kart counterpart, is merely extremely long, and, unlike later incarnations, has rails on the entire track instead of just the curves.

 Maka Wuhu had one for the online players due to the infamous cliff-falling glitch that puts the user of it ahead of others by several seconds.
 One portion considered it unfair for those who don't know about it or just want a simple race while the other portion said it's fair game for anyone since it's in there.
 Nintendo's response to the outcry by keeping said glitch did not help ease the fire, so to speak.
 In May 2012, they released a patch that would fix the exploit.
 After the patch's release, it became mandatory to have installed to be able to play online.

 Mario Kart 8 bringing back some of the controversial features from Mario Kart Wii, like having twelve characters per race instead of eight and thebikes, have caused some people to feel uneasy.
 However, the concern with the bikes has been relieved somewhat when it's been revealed that they'll control more like how the karts work.

 Character Tiers: In every single game, but most notably in the 3-D games.
 Mario Kart Wii had each character give invisible bonuses, with the more favorable quickly reaching Tier-Induced Scrappy levels.
 7 seems to have averted this with the customization system and lack of significant character bonuses, however.